Emily Thorne: Season 1

-Emily burns down the house of her antepenultimate target Mason Treadwell, an author who wrote a faux tell-all about David Clarke, destroying his work.
+Emily burns down the house of her third-from-last target Mason Treadwell, an author who wrote a faux tell-all about David Clarke, destroying his work.
 Before the fire, she steals several of his interview tapes, which reveal that Charlotte, the Graysons' daughter, is her biological half-sister.
 Emily uses this against Victoria, and Conrad threatens to expose this information in the midst of their divorce proceedings.

 Emily returns home one day to find her Infinity Box missing.
 Tyler, who has escaped custody, reveals himself as the thief and that he has kidnapped Amanda.
 When Amanda turns on Emily, she enlists her mentor Satoshi Takeda for assistance at her engagement party.
 Takeda retrieves her Infinity Box and murders Tyler on the beach before fleeing with Amanda.
 Returning to the starting point of the pilot, the partygoers find that the body is not that of Daniel, but Tyler, and Daniel becomes the prime suspect.
 Emily discovers that Victoria hired a contractor named Lee Moran to attack Daniel in order to have him released on bail.
 Emily implicates Moran in Tyler's murder, and he is later found dead in prison, seemingly having committed suicide, although Emily discovers that Conrad contracted to have him killed by the same man as her father's killer.

 Investigating her father's murder, Emily learns that Conrad often spoke with a "white-haired man", whom she discovers is her father's killer.
 She becomes determined to kill him.
 Victoria acquires immunity as she exposes Conrad to the SEC.
 She later hands evidence of David Clarke's innocence over to Daniel, only for Emily to steal it from Daniel's briefcase.

 The white-haired man abducts Nolan.
 Emily rescues him and attacks the white-haired man, but she spares his life.
 Nolan hands Victoria's evidence over to the SEC, but as Victoria and Lydia come forward as witnesses, the plane carrying them to the hearing crashes, supposedly killing them and destroying the evidence.
 However, Nolan reveals that he copied a hard drive in Conrad's evidence, which contains a video that reveals Emily's supposedly deceased mother to be alive.